 The following is general licensing information.
 Please visit the website listed above for specific licensing information, application forms, insurance requirements, fees, and any special licensing requirements.
 The applicant:

 - Is of legal age (18)

-- Is a citizen of the United States or a resident alien holding a proper documentation to work in the United States
+- Is a citizen of the United States or a resident alien holding proper documentation to work in the United States

 - Has not been convicted in any jurisdiction of any felony or of a crime involving moral turpitude

 - Has not been declared by any court of competent jurisdiction to be incompetent by reason of mental defect or disease which has not been restored

 - Is not a practicing alcoholic or drug addict

 - If a corporation shall be incorporated under the laws of this state or shall be duly qualified to do business within this state with a valid certificate of authority issued by the Secretary of State and shall have an agent for service of process designated as required by law

 - If the discretion of the Board, the applicant provides inadequate information to allow the Board to ascertain whether the applicant satisfied the qualifications for licensure, the applicant shall be required to provide additional information for the purpose of the

 application, or may be required to present himself/herself for an interview for this purpose

 - A “Private investigation agency license”; issued to any person or entity, as defined in RS 37:3503 (8), where the individual seeking license or the partner of the partnership seeking licensure or the principal corporate officer of the corporation seeking license (visit the website listed above for more detailed information on legal codes and statutes)

 - Has at least three years of experience within the last ten years either working as a private investigator or in an investigative capacity

 - Satisfies all other requirements for licensing

 Visit the website for information and resources related to the application process, governing laws, rules and regulations, and more.
 The official requirements may change, so please visit the website for the most up-to-date instructions related to the licensing application process.